wavemotion-dave/StellaDS/README.md

 Champ Games Support :
 -----------------------
 ![Champ Games](https://github.com/wavemotion-dave/StellaDS/blob/master/png/champ.png)

-StellaDS supports all current Champ Games offerings.
+StellaDS supports all current Champ Games offerings through Turbo Arcade and Elevator Agent.
 These games represent the cutting edge of what is possible on the Atari 2600 using an ARM co-processor to help move data through the system.
 These games push the limits of the emulator.
 To run these advanced arm-assisted games, you will need a DSi or greater running either Twilight Menu++ or Unlaunch to unlock the 2X CPU (134MHz).
 The original DS (or the DSi/2DS/3DS running with an R4 cart) will only run in DS compatibility mode (67MHz) which is too slow to render these games full speed.

 It is also recommended that you use an XL/LL model - these larger screens have a slower LCD fade resulting in a picture that more closely resembles an old TV.
 This means less flicker overall.

 Also, be aware that most of these games utilize a significant amount of overscan.
 The DS/DSi/XL/LL only has 192 pixels of vertical resolution and this means the extra 16-20 pixels of game information will render-off screen.
 StellaDS utilizes screen pan UP/DN to handle this.
 For example, in GORF, you will not see the score at the top normally... but if you press the X button (pan UP), the screen will momentarily shift up to show you the score and then automatically pan back down.
 It's quite smooth and is very servicible in normal gameplay.

 ![Gorf](https://github.com/wavemotion-dave/StellaDS/blob/master/png/gorf.bmp)

+All Champ Games should run at or near full speed with the exception of the two most complex games: Turbo Arcade (which dips down into the 50+ FPS but is generally not notacible for gameplay) and Elevator Agent which runs at 55+ (often up to full speed) but is variable enough that you will hear some slight wavring in the music output (but still quite playable and enjoyable).
+Try the DEMO roms first to be sure you're happy with the quality here.
+Be aware that any performance issues related to these cutting-edge games is a reflection of my emulation and not the superior craftsmanship of the games themselves.

 How to use StellaDS :
 ---------------------